deepshikhadk1234/Public-API-Documentation/Demand/create_demand.md

-# Update Demand
+# Create Demand

-The following API will update demand for the activity ID provide by requesting office.
+The following API will create demand for the requesting office.
 Only registered clients have the access to create customers and demand.
 ### Important fields:
-To update a demand the following fields information are important.
+To create a demand for an existing office the following fields information are important.
 - `schedule`
-- `activityId`
 - `dueDate`
 - `name`
 - `billingDate`